-OUR BUSINESS AND SUPPLY CHAIN
+ORGANISATION STRUCTURE AND SUPPLY CHAIN

-The company’s labour force consists of permanent employees, agency workers and trade sub-contractors.
-The company is a registered member of the JIB (Electrical), BESA (Mechanical) and JIB PMES (Plumbing) organisations and complies with and ensures that labour supply agencies and labour only sub-contractors comply with the respective National Working Agreements.
+The Company’s labour force consists of permanent employees, agency workers and trade sub-contractors.
+The Company is a registered member of the JIB (Electrical), BESA (Mechanical) and JIB PMES (Plumbing) organisations and complies with and ensures that labour supply agencies and labour only sub-contractors comply with the respective National Working Agreements.
 The Company also works with the Unite Union on labour relations.

-The company has a zero tolerance approach to all forms of modern slavery and human trafficking within its business and supply chain and is committed to acting ethically and with integrity in all business dealings.
+The Company has a zero tolerance approach to all forms of modern slavery and human trafficking within its business and supply chain and is committed to acting ethically and with integrity in all business dealings.
 This is supported by our Ethical and Sustainable Procurement Policy.

-The Human Resources department has in place a preferred supplier list (PSL) of agencies offering labour supply and recruitment services which is reviewed on an annual basis.
-The company carries out compliance audits of recruitment agency practices covering organisational structure, accreditations, right to work checks, modern slavery, anti-corruption, minimum wage, wage calculations, occupational health and pension arrangements.
+The Human Resources Department has in place a preferred supplier list (PSL) of agencies offering labour supply and recruitment services which is reviewed on an annual basis.
+The Company carries out compliance audits of recruitment agency practices covering organisational structure, accreditations, right to work checks, modern slavery, anti-corruption, minimum wage, wage calculations, occupational health and pension arrangements.

-The company has mapped out our supply chain of goods and services to identify elements of works and materials/ products that are derived from outside the UK and Western Europe, especially high risk countries as detailed within the Modern Slavery Index, and is concentrating on these suppliers first, as they represent the highest level of risk to the Company.
+The Company has mapped out our supply chain of goods and services to identify elements of works and materials/ products that are sourced from outside the UK and Western Europe, especially high-risk countries as detailed within the Modern Slavery Index, as these suppliers may represent the highest level of risk to the Company.
 Members of our Human Resources, Procurement and Operations Teams have received specialist training on

 This external training was delivered by Stronger Together (www.stronger2gether.org) via either external workshops or internal training days and raises awareness of how to spot signs of modern slavery and how to approach modern slavery in supply chains.

 PROGRESS TO DATE

-Since the implementation of the Modern Slavery statement a number of staff from across the business have undertaken training relating to Modern Slavery.
+Relevant staff from across the business have undertaken training relating to Modern Slavery.
 This included staff from operational activities as well as relevant Group support functions with influence on the supply chain and labour throughout the business.

-Modern Slavery questions were added to the company’s audit matrix checklist for supply chain members and an audit programme was introduced to include second party audits of our Tier 1 trade contractors and PSL labour supply agencies.
+Modern slavery questions were added to the Company’s audit matrix checklist for supply chain members and an audit programme was introduced to include second party audits of our Tier 1 trade contractors and PSL labour supply agencies.

 The Company has carried out risk assessments on contractors based on their size, nature of work and amount of work carried out for Gratte Brothers, which will be used to identify key audit targets in the coming year.

 This statement has been approved by the Gratte Brothers Group Board and applies to all companies within the Group.